 LA stand-up comedian Atsuko Okatsuka’s HBO special, “The Intruder,” is about a home invasion, her immigration story, feeling like an outsider, and her family’s struggles with mental illness.
-It debuts on December 10.
+It debuted on December 10, 2022.

 Okatsuka went viral on TikTok for creating the drop challenge, where someone drops to the beat of Beyoncé’s “Partition” while staring at the camera.